cccbr/runningatower/content/docs/ringingroom/_index.md

 ## Access

-If the ringing room is upstairs consider:
+Further details are available at [tower access (CCCBR)](https://cccbr.org.uk/wp-content/uploads/2019/12/SM_TowerAccess_2019_Ver_2.pdf).

 ![Non-slip staircase](nonslip_350.JPG)

 *Figure 2: Non-slip steps*

-- whether the steps are safe, secure, non-slippery.
-The photograph shows a modern non-slip surface.
+If the ringing room is upstairs consider whether the steps are safe, secure and not lippery.
+The photograph shows a non-slip step.

 ![Handrail](handrail350.jpg)